messinnicolas/Sysadmin-UNIX-Scripts-Iptables/README.md

-Regles-IPTables
+Rules-IPTables
 ==============================================

-Scripts détaillés permettant de réaliser des règles pour votre firewall IPTABLES afin de sécuriser votre serveur.
-Le script est ouvert à tous, pour le moment seule des règles "standard" sont inscrites mais celui-ci est suseptible d'évoluer prochainement.
+Detailed scripts to make rules for IPTABLES firewall to secure your server.
+The script is open to all, for the moment only the "standard" rules are listed but it is suseptible to change soon.

 -----------

-Pour plus d'informations afin de comprendre ces régles, je vous invite à visiter cette page : http://www.admin-debian.com/securite/commandes-iptables/
+For more information to understand the rules, I invite you to visit this page : http://www.admin-debian.com/securite/commandes-iptables/